 Individuals may visit and use the Heartland Library Web site at any time without telling the Library who they are or revealing any information about themselves.
 This statement applies to all portions of the Library's Web site except those restricted to HCC students, faculty and staff by license agreement or copyright law.

 - Visit the Academic Support Center Student Conduct Guidelines page for information on student conduct and violations.

 Anyone using the Library Instruction Room must abide by the following guidelines:

-- Book the Library Instruction Room through the Information Services Librarian.
+- Book the Library Instruction Room through the Instructional Services Librarian.

 - The introduction of hardware and/or software not already on the network is prohibited.

 - Instructors agree they will not compromise the security of the College's or Library's network by sharing staff passwords with students.